Hunter Dozier Player Props: Royals vs. Rangers

 - Dozier has driven in a run twice this season, but just one in each of those games.

-- He has scored in three games this season (27.3%), but has had no multi-run games.
+- He has scored in three games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.